geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:09:13](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=553)]
-The after end is easy, thanks, but do the...
+The after end is easy, thanks, but do the..
 The first thing I would do is get it working in tensor.py and let's get stable diffusion running on the MI350x with flashdash check, because stable diffusion is a great test.

 ##### **Geohot** [[00:09:24](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=564)]
 Yeah.